 Airbnb knocked it out of the park once again!
 I found the perfect space in Downtown Phoenix for my brief stay.
 While the accommodations were out of this world comfy, the cost (less than $80.00 per night) made my heart sing with joy.

-My home away from home during this adventure was a beautifully equipped, modern studio apartment with a king sized bed.
+My home away from home during this adventure was a beautifully equipped, modern studio apartment with a king-sized bed.
 And while I greatly enjoyed rolling around the huge bed without having Gabby nearby to kick me in the head, my favorite part of the apartment was the floor to ceiling windows.
 The constant view of the city from the 13th floor was artwork within itself.

 I highly recommend this Airbnb location if you want to just get away from the world for a while.
 You can stock up on groceries and simply rotate from your apartment to the gym or pool.
 In fact, I’m planning to do just that in the near future!

-My first night in town I went to the Vegan House and enjoyed veggie pot stickers and jungle noodles.
+On my first night in town I went to the Vegan House and enjoyed veggie pot stickers and jungle noodles.
 I sooooo wish I had access to restaurants like the Vegan House here in Windsor.

 Songbird Coffee and Tea House owned by Erin Westgate quickly became my favorite spot to just “go and be”.
 Located in a small historic house, this was a great place to just hang out and drink coffee while I people watched and worked on my writing.
 The vibe of the place was warm and inviting.